 Subaru Head Gasket Problem: Why Did It Start?

-The problem started when Subaru started using a composite head gasket in some of their car models from 1997 to 1999.
+The problems started when Subaru started using a composite head gasket in some of their car models from 1997 to 1999.
 The device features a multi-layer steel shim coated with a graphite layer.
-It was not up-to-the-mark and allowed coolant leak into the exhaust pressure and combustion chamber.
+It was not up to the mark and allowed coolant to leak into the exhaust pressure and combustion chamber.

 There was no Subaru head gasket recall but the company redesigned the cylinder heads and configurations of the camshaft.
 However, it only led to the coolant and oil leak at the external head gasket.

 The Symptoms of Subaru Head Gasket Problem

 So as recorded, there are 2 main problems for the Subaru head gasket, which are internal head gasket leaks and external leaks between the engine block and the cylinder heads.
 However, this part may also be prone to severely leaking or blown issues you can not even anticipate.